 Nebraska state law provides for medical review panels in medical malpractice cases.
 Under the law in Lincoln, all medical malpractice claims must first be examined by a medical review panel prior to being filed in court, unless the malpractice victim chooses to waive the medical review process.
 Following the review, the panel then issues an opinion about whether the accused health care provider failed to act in accordance with the prevailing medical standard of care.

 A healthcare provider is normally held to the standard of care of a reasonable healthcare provider acting under the same or similar circumstances.
-A medical specialist is normally held to a national standard of care.
+A medical specialist is generally held to a national standard of care.
 A medical review panel’s decision is not binding.
 However, the panel’s decision as to whether the health care provider violated the standard of care may be admissible as evidence during any subsequent court proceedings.

 Potential Recoverable Damages

 In the event that a medical malpractice case goes to trial, the victim must establish—usually through expert medical testimony—that the negligent health care provider breached the applicable standard of care, directly resulting in certain injuries and damages.
 Common injuries and damages include high medical costs, future medical expenses (i.e. for future corrective medical procedures or surgeries), exacerbated injuries or medical conditions, ligament tears, and tendon ruptures.
 A medical malpractice lawyer in Lincoln could help you recover damages for your injuries.

 Contact a Lincoln Medical Malpractice Attorney